It's Oscars Time and Plastic Jesus Strikes Again! Here are his Installations Over the Years

 The art of Plastic Jesus is inspired by world news events, the urban environment, culture and politics, “shinning a small light into some of those dark corners of society”.

 Like most of his pieces, the Oscars-bashing artworks are only left in place for a limited time and then removed, all the while minimizing harm to the world around it.
 He even invites citizens who don’t want his artworks on their property to call him, so he can remove them.

-Plastic Jesus’ latest “sculpture” ahead of the Oscars seems to be his most elaborate to date – and probably his most controversial.
-Let’s take a look at five years of making fun of the movie industry’s finest.
+Let’s take a look at the seven years of Plastic Jesus making fun of the movie industry’s finest.

 Oscars 2018 - Casting Couch, Harvey Weinstein

 Casting Couch is the name of this year’s Oscars piece by Plastic Jesus, created in collaboration with Ze Ginger.
 As we could guess from the name, it features the most despised man in Hollywood right now, Harvey Weinstein, as a life-size golden figure sitting on a golden couch with an Oscar “peeping” out of his robe.